HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 ReadMe cost icons:
 - James Veug (ReadmeMaker)

-Special mentions for Arackulele, divsionbyz0rro, and julien-perge for having public GitHubs I can ~~steal~~borrow code from.
+Special thanks to Arackulele, divsionbyz0rro, and julien-perge for having public GitHubs I could ~~steal~~borrow code from.

 ## ⚖️ Changelog -- Latest Update - v2.0.0; "The One, Perfect Book" (?/??/202?)
 To see the details of the current update, please see the FULL_CHANGELOG (included with the mod file when you download it)